yhygh/haiyanland/README.md

 TODO:

-Fix the Click outside of the HaiyanOwnModal
+Fix the Click outside of the HaiyanOwnModal.

+Add another font for all titles.

 Refactor CSS files, change gallerymodal layout to grid.

 Create a video component.

 Create a Map without using Google Map API (hey, I don't want to pay!)
 With my background is GIS, I will make my own map.